OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Note that apps should crash if a capability is requried to use which requires a permission without the permission-explanation-text being registered at the info.plist file.

 #### Dynamic Analysis
-There are various steps in the analysis process:
+There are various steps in the analysis process: <TODO: fix the rest!)
-- <TODO: CHECK ENTITLEMENTS FILE ON THE JAILBROKEN DEVICE!!!>
+- Check the embedded.mobileprovision file and the <appname>.entitlements file.
 - Obtain the info.plist file
 - Go through the app and check for any interaction between ios-app-back-end to see if permissions are used for ill-purposes, or are over-asked/under-utilized.